kobrinsam/airbnb-pricing-dashboard/README.md

 2. Enter the details of your Airbnb listing.
 3. The dashboard will display the predicted list price for your AirBnb listing.

+## Data Access Statement
+The data used in this project was accessed from Inside AirBnB on July 7, 2024.
+The data can be acessed here http://insideairbnb.com/get-the-data.
+The dataset includes listing and review information collected during June and July of 2024 for the following target markets: Albany, NY; Los Angeles, CA; San Francisco, CA; New York, NY; Chicago, IL; Seattle, WA; and Washington, DC.

+Please ensure compliance with Inside AirBnB's license for usage and distribution before accessing or using the data.
+For more details, refer to their data policies at Inside AirBnB Data Policies and visit their main website at Inside AirBnB.

 ## License

 This project is licensed under the MIT LICENSE - see the [LICENSE](LICENSE) file for details.